 A room consists of a letter and three numbers, e.g. L201.
 The L stands for Linguistics Building (Lingvisthuset) and 201 is the room number.
 If the room number begins with 0, this means the basement, 1 means the ground floor, 2 means 1st floor, etc.

 Outdoor tactile paving guides the visually impaired to the entrances of the SOL building.
 These in turn connect to indoor tactile flooring.
 These entrance points provide the easiest access to lifts and ramps leading to the various parts of the SOL building.

 Audio induction loops are available in the auditorium (Hörsalen, SOL: H104).

 Audio induction loops in the Absalon house (A) are available in the lecture rooms SOL: A121, SOL: A129b and SOL: A339.
 In the Humanities House (H) they can also be found in the lecture rooms SOL: H135a, SOL: H135b, SOL: SOL: H140, SOL: H239a and SOL: H339.
-Teachers borrow the headset from the IT-unit.
+In these lecture room the teacher have to borrow the headset from the IT-unit in advance.